ungoldman/ungoldman.github.io/_posts/portfolio/2012-07-13-dragonwario.md

 ---

-Dragon Wario was a simple demonstration of a text-only choose-your-own-adventure game using Node.js's readline module.
-I also made us of the colors module to give the text a bit more flair.
+Dragon Wario was a simple demonstration of a text-only choose-your-own-adventure game using Node.js's [readline](http://nodejs.org/api/readline.html) module.
+I also made use of the [colors](https://npmjs.org/package/colors) module to give the text a bit more zazz.